Simzali/Firefly-Game/Firefly/README.md

 # Firefly Game Code
-This is a place for you to start building your Pong Game!

 ###  Project Description
 Move the light using your hand or WASD, move the firefly using the arrow keys, and avoid the obstacles!